rostom44/Portfolio/README.md

 # Note

-this portfolio is a work in progress and what you see is the starting structure for it
+this portfolio is a work in progress and what you see is the demo version to test it how it looks